Michel Nischan: Wholesome Wave

 Wholesome Wave was founded in 2007 by Nischan, along with friends Michael Batterberry, and Gus Schumacher as founding Board Chair.
 It was founded with funding from Newman’s Own Foundation and the Betsy and Jesse Fink Foundation, and supported in part by funding from Grow for Good, a philanthropic initiative of FOOD & WINE Magazine.

-Until Dressing Room closed in 2014, Wholesome Wave and Dressing Room worked in tandem to create grassroots initiatives that celebrate local food systems, affordable food access in urban and rural communities struggling with poverty, and heritage recipe restoration.

-Nischan wrote three cookbooks during his years as a chef known for local, organic, and sustainable well-being.
+Nischan wrote three cookbooks during his years as a chef known for local, organic, and sustainable cooking.
 Taste Pure and Simple (Chronicle Books 2003), a 2004 best-selling Beard award winner, Homegrown Pure and Simple (Chronicle Books 2005), and Sustainably Delicious (Rodale Publishing 2010).

 Published works

-Nischan wrote three cookbooks during his years as a chef known for local, organic, and sustainable wellbeing: Taste Pure and Simple (Chronicle Books 2003), a 2004 best-selling James Beard Award winner, Homegrown Pure and Simple (Chronicle Books 2005), and Sustainably Delicious (Rodale Publishing 2010).
+Nischan wrote three cookbooks during his years as a chef known for local, organic, and sustainable wellbeing: Taste Pure and Simple (Chronicle Books 2003), a 2004 James Beard Award winner, Homegrown Pure and Simple (Chronicle Books 2005), and Sustainably Delicious (Rodale Publishing 2010).

 Career and awards

 Nischan’s book Taste Pure and Simple won a James Beard Foundation Award in 2004.
 Nischan won a second Beard Award in 2008 for his work on the PBS television series Victory Garden.
 His most recent award was presented by the James Beard Foundation in May 2015 for Humanitarian of the Year.
 He is also an Ashoka fellow.

 Nischan serves on the boards of the Amazon Conservation Team, the James Beard Foundation and Harvard’s Center for Health and the Global Environment.
-Below is a full list of his awards: